jellyfish1456/YZU-Robot/YOLOv5/YOLOv5.md

 # class names
 names: ['person', 'bicycle']
 ```
-# For how to label the image, please refers to yolov3 !!!
-(If you have question, you can ask me)
+# For how to label the image, please refers to yolov3 method

 # Step 2.
 Select a Model
 ```sh